The Brow

 Find Nearby Peaks

 Climbing and access information for this peak is on Page 308 of the book.
 The book recommends climbing Rick Baugher’s East Ridge Route.
-After talking about the route, I think this route is more appropriately called the East Rib Route as the line does not follow a highly-defined ridge.
+After talking about the route, I think this route is more appropriately called the East Rib Route since the line does not follow a highly-defined ridge.
+The elevation and prominence figures are updated and based on LiDAR calculations.
+Livingston Douglas provides the detailed route information.
+Updated March 2025

 The Brow is the lowest of Idaho’s 11ers.
 It is the first summit north of Diamond Peak on the main Lemhi crest and its distinctive summit is a beauty.
 See Larry Prescott’s trip report (linked below) for additional photos.
 USGS Diamond Peak